Eschatologue/CM_wiki/docs/lore/antares/nation/gallia.md

 # Empire of Gallia

 The **Empire of Gallia**, also referred to as the **Gallian Empire**, is an empire located in the south-east of the Antares continent.
-Once the dominant power in the region, with its capital **Lyon** serving as the heart of Antares, the empire’s supremacy was severely weakened by a violent revolution and the devastation of the Second Rapture.
+Once the dominant power in the region, with its capital **Lyon** serving as the heart of Antares, the empire's supremacy was severely weakened by a violent revolution and the devastation of the Second Rapture.

 Despite these challenges, Gallia remains a significant centre of arcane knowledge, renowned for its magical traditions.
 The empire continues to influence arcane warfare and hosts Antares' most prestigious military academy, where noble-born mages and sorcerers are trained in both magic and strategy.
 Though no longer commanding the largest military, Gallia focuses on preserving its remaining territories and protecting its magical heritage.

 ## History

 Gallia once exerted control over vast regions of Antares, celebrated for its powerful mages and its cultural influence.
-The empire’s practices, collectively known as **Le système Gallien**, were highly respected across the continent, and the Gallian language has since evolved into the “common tongue” spoken throughout Antares.
+The empire's practices, collectively known as **Le système Gallien**, were highly respected across the continent, and the Gallian language has since evolved into the “common tongue” spoken throughout Antares.

 Despite its outward success, Gallia was plagued by profound societal inequality.
 The aristocracy enjoyed lives of privilege, while the common people were subjected to heavy taxation and harsh living conditions.
 This imbalance eventually led to a revolution that nearly tore the empire apart.
 Although the uprising was eventually quelled, it left deep and lasting scars on Gallian society.